 - Develop your skills in communication, counseling, evidence-based practices and programs planning.

 King’s MSNS Program offers the tools you need to make a difference in people’s lives and gives you an edge when it comes to employment.
-We are currently accepting applications for our Fall 2020 class.
-If keeping people healthy through improved nutrition is appealing to you, learn more about King’s MSNS program requirements or apply here.
+If keeping people healthy through improved nutrition is appealing to you, learn more about King’s MSNS admission requirements or apply now.

 “The King’s online master’s program enables working adults interested in enhancing their careers to help others build better lives through the application of science-based health and wellness nutrition knowledge.”